david-yost/BookNotes/the-emotionally-intelligent-manager.md

 ## Part 1 : Learn About the World of Emotional Intelligence

-### Chapter 1 - Emotions And Resoning At Work
+### Chapter 1 - Emotions And Reasoning At Work

 TODO: fill out the rest of chapter 1 notes

-##### Principle 6: Emotinoal universals exist, but so do specifics
+##### Principle 6: Emotional universals exist, but so do specifics

-- Secondary emotions, or self-concious emotions, usually have strong social or cultural components to them.
+- Secondary emotions, or self-conscious emotions, usually have strong social or cultural components to them.
-- Gender can have effects on emtions and emotional intelligence, and women have a slight advantage in the hard skills of emotional intelligence.
+- Gender can have effects on emotions and emotional intelligence, and women have a slight advantage in the hard skills of emotional intelligence.
 - Gender can also affect how actions are perceived, the same behavior could be seen as positive or negative between depending on the gender of the person taking the action.

 ### Chapter 2 - An Emotional Blueprint